Chevy 350 SBC BBC Firing Order [With Diagram]

-In this article, I’ll tackle Chevy 350 (SBC and BBC) firing order to complete the ignition pattern as it should.
+In this article, I’ll explain the correct Chevy 350 firing order for both SBC and BBC engines to complete the ignition pattern as it should.

 Small-block Chevy (SBC) engines are known as “small-block” because they are significantly smaller than their big-block Chevy (BBC) counterparts.
 They feature 262 to 400 cu in, compared to 348 to 572 cu in displacement on the BBC.